hsolgaard/zha-bindings-manager/README.md

 - **Check supported commands** is a separate live-device query and may take several seconds.
 It is not part of the normal binding-table scan.
 - Some devices do not respond to Zigbee command-discovery requests.
 An empty response is therefore reported as inconclusive rather than treated as proof that the device supports no commands.
 - Very large capability scans may not fit in a pre-filled GitHub issue URL.
 In that case, the card copies the formatted JSON so it can be pasted into the prepared issue manually.
+- The Zigbee Capability Explorer view only reflects devices that have been scanned and shared.
+A missing result is a coverage gap, not evidence that a device cannot do something.
+- Firmware comparisons in the Capability Explorer are intentionally conservative.
+If a device's reported firmware string isn't in a directly comparable format to the community dataset — Home Assistant's device registry `sw_version` frequently differs from the Basic cluster's `sw_build_id` that submissions actually use — no comparison is shown rather than an inferred one.
+- The Capability Explorer dataset is fetched from GitHub and needs outbound internet access from the browser.
+Results are cached in `localStorage` for six hours.
 - There is currently no visual Lovelace configuration editor, although the card requires only one YAML line.
 - Printing to PDF uses the browser's print dialog and may require pop-ups to be allowed for Home Assistant.